-Regulation (EU) 2019/2088 ("Disclosure Regulation" or "SFDR" (Sustainable Finance Disclosure Regulation)) places an obligation on financial market operators, including investment firms, that provide portfolio management services, UCITS (Undertakings for Collective Investment in Transferable Securities) management companies and managers of alternative investment funds to disclose information about strategies for dealing with sustainability risks and potential and/or identified adverse impacts on sustainability.
+Regulation (EU) 2019/2088 ("Disclosure Regulation" or "SFDR") requires financial market participants, including investment firms providing portfolio management services, UCITS management companies and alternative investment fund managers, to disclose information for increased transparency, including in relation to sustainability risk management strategies and potential or identified adverse sustainability impacts.

-ARTICLE 3 OF THE SFDR: TRANSPARENCY OF SUSTAINABILITY RISK POLICIES
+ARTICLE 3 OF THE SFDR: TRANSPARENCY IN THE STRATEGIES FOR DEALING WITH SUSTAINABILITY RISKS

-ESG factors are thoroughly taken into account as part of the in-house evaluation process and are assessed for opportunities and risks.
-As part of this process, each of the three factors (E, S and G) is considered from the perspective of a long-term investor in order to ensure that none of the aspects will have a negative effect on long-term added value.
-Sustainability risks are events or conditions in Environmental, Social and Governance areas, which, when they arise, could have significant actual or potential negative impact on the value of an investment.
-Sustainability risks can have a considerable impact on other types of risk, including, for example, the general price risk, operational risk, liquidity risk and currency risk, and are a contributing factor affecting the significance of these types of risk.
+ESG factors are considered in depth in the proprietary evaluation and assessed for opportunities and risks.
+Each of the three factors (E, S and G) is considered from the perspective of a long-term investor to ensure that none of the aspects lead to a potential conflict of interest of long-term value creation.
+Sustainability risks are environmental, social or governance events or conditions that, if they occurred, could have an actual or potential material adverse effect on the value of an investment.
+Sustainability risks can have a significant impact on other risk types, including, for example, general price risk, operational risk, liquidity risk, currency risk, and contribute as a factor to the materiality of these risk types.

-This also includes reviewing risks to reputation and climate-related physical risks and transition risks which may directly or indirectly impact the value of a company.
-The following points, among others, can be identified as illustrative benchmarks with a view to the ongoing analysis of target investments:
+The analysis process also includes the examination of reputational risks as well as climate-related physical risks and transition risks, which can have a direct and indirect impact on the value of a company.
+The following points, amongst others, can be named as exemplary standards with regard to the ongoing analysis of target investments:

-ARTICLE 4 OF THE SFDR: TRANSPARENCY OF ADVERSE SUSTAINABILITY IMPACTS AT THE ENTITY LEVEL
+ARTICLE 4 OF THE SFDR: TRANSPARENCY OF ADVERSE SUSTAINABILITY IMPACTS AT COMPANY LEVEL

 The Flossbach von Storch Group is not taking any adverse impacts of investment decisions on sustainability factors into account at present.
-There market does not currently provide a sufficient level of relevant data needed for determining and measuring the adverse sustainability impacts.
-Starting on 30 December 2022 at the latest, information will be made available about whether and how the most important adverse impacts of investment decisions on sustainability factors are being taken into account.
+The market does not currently provide a sufficient level of relevant data needed for determining and measuring the adverse sustainability impacts.
+Flossbach von Storch will take into account the main adverse effects of investment decisions on sustainability factors as of 2 August 2022 in accordance with Article 4 of the Disclosure Regulation.
+As of 2 August 2022, Flossbach von Storch will provide information on its website on how the main adverse effects of investment decisions on sustainability factors are taken into account.

-ARTICLE 5 OF THE SFDR: TRANSPARENCY OF REMUNERATION POLICIES IN RELATION TO THE INTEGRATION OF SUSTAINABILITY RISKS
+ARTICLE 5 OF THE SFDR: TRANSPARENCY OF REMUNERATION POLICY IN RELATION TO THE CONSIDERATION OF SUSTAINABILITY RISKS

-The strategies used by our company to integrate sustainability risks also feed into our in-house corporate organisational guidelines.
-Compliance with these guidelines is crucial for evaluating the work performance of our employees and therefore considerably impacts future salary progression.
-In this respect, the remuneration policy is commensurate with our strategies for integrating sustainability risks.
+The Flossbach von Storch Group's strategies for incorporating sustainability risks are also incorporated into the company's internal organisational guidelines.
+The adherence to these guidelines is decisive for the evaluation of employee performance and thus has a significant influence on future salary development.
+In this respect, the remuneration policy is in line with the strategies for the inclusion of sustainability risks.

-ARTICLES 8, 10, 11 OF THE SFDR: TRANSPARENCY OF THE PROMOTION OF ENVIRONMENTAL OR SOCIAL CHARACTERISTICS
+ARTICLEs 8, 10, 11 OF THE SFDR: TRANSPARENCY IN THE PROMOTION OF ENVIRONMENTAL OR SOCIAL FEATURES

 If a financial product is classified as an Article 8 product pursuant to the SFDR, relevant information about the environmental and social characteristics will be available from Downloads.